Rinbo/clubhouse-v2/worklog.md

 - Add Redis store for activity logging instead of keeping in db.
 We will log a lot and it will be much better for performance.
 No relations needed.

+## Announcements

+- When deleting an announcement the corresponding image does not seem to be deleted from file system.
+Check!